 Changing social morals and values can impact the business of an entire industry because they shift consumer preferences and demand for products/services.
 For example, if a majority of the popularity perceives smoking as an activity that is harmful to physical health, then demand for cigarettes and tobacco could significantly decline and, thus, impact the profitability of those businesses.

 Technological factors have become increasingly important for many businesses in recent years due to the prevalence of information technology and mobile devices.

 - Diffusion of technologies

-These technological factors affects the height of barrier to entry of an industry and reshapes the industry structure.
+These technological factors affect the height of the barrier to entry of an industry and reshape the industry structure.

-The Broad Factors Analysis helps company summarize the PEST factors and arrive at an understanding of the net impact of these factors on the business, as well as the overall attractiveness, opportunities and threats that exist for the company.
+Broad Factors Analysis helps a company arrive at an understanding of the net potential impact of these factors on a business, and the overall attractiveness, opportunities, and threats that exist for the company in a given market.